 Disturbing the Peace by Fighting in Public

-If you are facing criminal charges for disturbing the peace by fighting in public, the state must be able to prove each of the following elements of the crime in order to get a conviction:
+If you are facing criminal charges for disturbing the peace by fighting in public, the state must be able to prove each of the following elements of the crime to get a conviction:

 - You willfully and unlawfully fought or challenged someone else to fight,